 Temporary Hiring Options

-*Hannah Dobrowski, HR Associate, manages all student and temp appointment for our Orgs.
+*Hannah Dobrowski, HR Coordinator, manages all student and temp appointment for our Orgs.

 Current UofI students can be hired as employees on campus for student level work and at a corresponding wage, based on dept. need and budget.

 For depts. that are low on funds for paying students, hiring students who receive work-study through financial aid that supplements depts. with paying that student employee's wages may be best.
 Students who are approved for work-study aid receive an award (up to $2500 per semester), available on a semester basis, that will pay 50% of the hourly wage up to $12.00/hour, *until the award is exhausted each semester.

 - Draft a position description, including: job duties, preferred qualifications, wages, # of hours and schedule, and how to apply.

 - Post your job on Handshake or contact Hannah Dobrowski for assistance advertising and sourcing.
 (Posting is not required if you have a student in mind.)

 - Interview and select the student(s).
 (This is not highly monitored.
 We are happy to provide guidance and resources.
 Please reach out for help with questions, evaluation etc.